How to sync your iMessage history and attachments to a new Mac

 - Launch Messages on your Mac.

-- Open the Preferences for Messages (⌘ and , or just click Messages and select Preferences on the menu bar).
+- Open the Settings for Messages (⌘ and , or just click Messages and select Settings on the menu bar).

 - Go to the iMessage tab in the preferences settings.